Quarantine is a process that temporarily prevents messages to be sent to a contact.

 Quarantine due to too many repetitive delivery errors

-Although the standard quarantine allows to clean up your contact list by temporarily deactivating contacts with an invalid address, you can further clean it up by also quarantining contacts who register too many delivery errors over a given period.
+Although the standard quarantine allows to clean up your contact list by temporarily deactivating contacts with an invalid address or number, you can further clean it up by also quarantining contacts who register too many delivery errors over a given period.
 This additional quarantine option is optional, thus strongly recommended as it will help reduce your delivery error rate and improve the delivery of future messages to be sent.

 When enabling this option, you will have the possiblity to specify how many delivery errors are needed to cause contacts to be quarantined, and the period over which these errors must occur.